 Students with a Disability.
 The School shall comply with Minnesota Statutes Chapters A charter school must comply with sections 125A and 124E and rules relating to the education of pupils with a disability as though it were a district.
 Consistent with the provisions of Minnesota Statutes, the financial parameters within which the School will operate to provide special education instruction and related services to students with disabilities will be based on the individual needs of the student, as defined by the student's evaluation and by the instruction and related services specified in the student's Individual Education Plan ("IEP").
 Refer to Addendum C ("Special Education Services").
 Health and Safety.
-The school will meet all applicable federal, state, and local health and safety requirements
+The school will meet all applicable federal, state, and local health and safety requirements applicable to school districts.
+(Minnesota Statutes § 124E.03, subd.
+2).

 Immunizations.
-The School shall comply with Minnesota Statutes section 121A.15, requiring proof of student immunization against measles, rubella, diphtheria, tetanus, pertussis, polio, mumps, and hemophilia influenza
+The School shall comply with Minnesota Statutes section 121A.15, requiring proof of student immunization against measles, rubella, diphtheria, tetanus, pertussis, polio, mumps, and hemophilia influenza type B prior to enrollment.